Use the sub-menu to navigate

 packages.
 The 'other software' includes a short explanation

-and links to the GUTS R-package, the NETlogo DEB-IBM
+and links to the GUTS R-packages, the NETlogo DEB-IBM

 What if I have questions about the software?